Background Image Caption

 • Annual residential utility (water, sewer, garbage/recycling) charges and metered utility billings;

-• Grants-in-lieu of taxes - The City receives approximately $700,000 annually in the form of grants in lieu of taxes from various government owned (therefore tax exempt) properties within the City.
-The federal and provincial governments and their agencies include Dept. of Fisheries, Indian and Northern Affairs, Port Alberni Port Authority, Canadian Broadcasting Corporation, Canadian Mortgage and Housing Corporation, BC Buildings Corporation, Provincial Rental Housing Corporation, BC Hydro, and the University of Victoria.;
+• Grants-in-lieu of taxes - The City receives approximately $475,000 annually in the form of grants in lieu of taxes from various government owned (therefore tax exempt) properties within the City.
+The federal and provincial governments and their agencies include Dept. of Fisheries, Indian and Northern Affairs, Port Alberni Port Authority, Canadian Broadcasting Corporation, Canadian Mortgage and Housing Corporation, BC Buildings Corporation, Provincial Rental Housing Corporation, BC Hydro, and the University of Victoria;

 • Payment of taxes collected for other taxing authorities.

-• Provincial Tax Deferment Program
+• Process the Provincial Tax Deferment Program in our system

 Back to top